DrashtiMaisuria/final_dashboard/README.md

 - Each plot maps:
   - **Average square footage** on the y-axis
   - **ZIP code** on the x-axis
+  - You can select a price range you want to view and the graphs will only show that specific range
 - Hovering over each data point displays:
   - Square footage
   - Crime rate